Low-resolution spectroscopic characterisation of five poorly known Galactic stellar clusters: Observations and data reduction

 We reduced the spectra using the Spectroscopic Interactive Pipeline and Graphical Interface (\texttt{SIPGI}) tool \citep{gargiulo22}.
 In particular, we produced calibration frames for both MODS1 and MODS2 following the procedure outlined below.
 Firstly, we generated a bad pixel map using imaging flats and applied it to every observed frame, together with the correction for the presence of cosmic rays.
-We independently bias-subtracted and flat-field corrected each frame using a master flat derived from a set of MOS flats.
+We independently bias-subtracted and flat-field corrected each frame using a master flat derived from a set of multi-object spectrograph flats.
 We then applied the dispersion solution to each frame in order to perform the wavelength calibration and correct for optical distortions.
 To do so, we used a master lamp obtained from a series of arc lamp exposures.
-Using \texttt{SIPGI}, we are able to achieve a typical precision in the wavelength calibration of $\sim10$ km $\mathrm{s^{-1}}$ \citep{gargiulo22}.
+Using \texttt{SIPGI}, we were able to achieve a typical precision in the wavelength calibration of $\sim10$ km $\mathrm{s^{-1}}$ \citep{gargiulo22}.
 We then extracted the two-dimensional, wavelength-calibrated spectra and performed the sky subtraction.
-Finally, we extracted the one-dimensional spectrum of each source and shifted it to the air calibrated wavelength rest-frame \citep[see e.g.][]{edlen1966,hanuschik2003}.
-We corrected the spectra of each star for the heliocentric velocity (measured at the time of each corresponding observation with the \texttt{rvcorrect} task from \texttt{IRAF}\footnote{\texttt{IRAF} was distributed by the National Optical Astronomy Observatory (NOAO), which was managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.}) and stacked them together to improve the signal-to-noise (S/N) ratio.
+Finally, we extracted the one-dimensional spectrum of each source and shifted it to the air-calibrated wavelength rest-frame \citep[see e.g.][]{edlen1966,hanuschik2003}.
+Finally, we applied the heliocentric velocity correction along the line of sight (measured at the time of each corresponding observation with the \texttt{rvcorrect} task from \texttt{IRAF}\footnote{\texttt{IRAF} was distributed by the National Optical Astronomy Observatory (NOAO), which was managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.}) on the spectra of each star, and stacked them together to improve the signal-to-noise (S/N) ratio.